 What to Expect

 Third party cookie regulations will continue to impact users and advertisers alike.
-And while there are not many immediate changes to consider, your advertising partners should be discussing with you what changes they plan to make to account for the new tracking restrictions.
+And while there are not many immediate changes to consider, you should discuss with your your advertising partners what changes you plan to make to account for the new tracking restrictions.

 Additionally, it is important to acknowledge that these changes will impact the digital marketing ecosystem at large.
 PPC, email and affiliate marketing are each expected to fluctuate in response to increased privacy regulations.